htnminh/python-contents/README.md

-# pdf-python-examples
+# pdf-python-books-docs
-PDF Book: Basic concepts in Python with examples.
+All of my contents in pdf.